sagivnet/FactsService/README.md

 - User can post facts to the global feed

-- User can delete his facts from the feed
+- User can delete his own facts

 ## Screenshots